-John Anderson is a husband, father, small business owner, and a member of Real Life Church.
-This is his story of trusting God, in his own words…
+Max is a husband, father, grandfather, lieutenant with a local police department, and a member of Real Life Church.
+This is his story of God showing up in his life, in his own words…

 Megan Bell is a wife, mother, organ transplant coordinator, and a member of Real Life Church.
 This is her story of God showing up in her life, in her own words…

 When I tell people I work in organ transplant, I can tell that their mind is often racing with many different images and ideas.
 From Meredith Grey dropping a kidney on Grey’s Anatomy (and then proceeding to transplant it into someone…) to myths about celebrities paying to move to the top of the list, the misconceptions about the organ donation world live on.
 For me, though, organ transplantation brings up many other images and ideas.
 It’s the look of grief mixed with hope on a young mom’s face as she signs yes on the dotted line, agreeing to donate her child’s organs.
 It’s the ringing of the phone in the middle of the night (sometimes all night…), signaling an organ offer for someone on the waitlist.
 It’s the sound of the helicopter taking off with my transplant team in it, on their way to bring back someone precious second chance.
 It’s the scream of joy from a patient when my team calls to tell them we FINALLY have an organ for them.
 Through it all, through the joy and heartbreak that intermingle in this job, I have seen Gods plan at work and been able to witness firsthand how while every prayer is not always answered, He never stops working.